 Aberration-corrected diffractive technology enables the use of large fiber bundles within the spectrometer.
 Sampling of larger target areas is thus possible while maintaining enhanced signal integrity.

 Proprietary resonance domain 'one order' holographic gratings assure that the maximum amount of diffracted light energy is contained within this single dispersed order.
 The gratings are designed and manufactured by Headwall in sterile, clean-room environments.
-They are designed specifically for Raman applications requiring high throughput.
+They are designed specifically for imaging with Raman spectroscopy applications that require high throughput.
 This allows for spectrometers having very high diffraction efficiencies that are also devoid of any multiple diffracted-order stray light.

 The following laser excitation wavelengths are available: